Motor racing-Ecclestone arrested in Brazil for illegally carrying a gun | Sports-Games

 Asked about Ecclestone's arrest, the Sao Paulo state public security office confirmed in a statement to Reuters that a businessman was arrested for possession of a firearm at Campinas' airport, but did not name him directly.
 The office said the "small, silver colored pistol" was out of ammunition and that the arrestee had to pay 6,060 reais ($1,257.55) as bail.
 The handgun was seized, it added.

-Ecclestone was not immediately available for comment.
+Ecclestone was not immediately available for comment on why he had a gun.
 He is married to Brazilian-born Fabiana Ecclestone, an FIA vice-president and member of the World Motor Sport Council.

+Her mother Aparecida Schunck was kidnapped in Sao Paulo in 2016, with criminals demanding 120 million reais ($25.07 million) in ransom before she was freed nine days later in a police raid without any money being paid.
+Such kidnappings have become less common in recent years, however.

+Ecclestone also suffered a head injury in 2010 after being mugged in central London, his attackers making off with jewellery including a watch.
+The Ecclestones attended several events in the South American country in May, including a local Stock Car race in the countryside near Sao Paulo and a meeting with triple world champion Nelson Piquet in Brasilia.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)